 Special Tip: Check out our pocked-sized conversion chart.

 Yes!
 Always make sure you are covered in case of an emergency.
-Try not to go to any no-name companies you found online, try big names which will give you the best deals so you can enjoy your journey without any concerns.
+Try not to go to any no-name companies you find online, try big names which will give you the best deals so you can enjoy your journey without any concerns.

 Ask your tour operator for more details as they may even include some sort of insurance in your package.